piffall/steam-screensaver-unlocker/README.md

 ## The solution

 Run this daemon on your Gnome desktop.
+Requires `gnome-screensaver`.

 ## Install